 Keep in mind.
 I am not a doctor and I do not even recommend you do this exercise program.
 I just offer the idea and tell you what I am going to do.
 You make your own decision.
+Probably you should ask your doctor first.
 If you do take on Elvis – TCB LP2 let me know how it worked for you.

 75 cm Max Fitness Exercise Ball with free pump included (The diameter of ball will measure 75 cm before it is inflated.).
 Core strength training is the only way to exercise.
 You can take your exercise balls with you wherever you go or exercise at the convenience of your home.
 Ideal for stretching, strengthening and toning exercises.
 First used by physical therapists over 30 years ago, Exercise Balls are now used in leading health clubs around the nation and are quickly becoming a standard item for any home gym.
 The Max Fitness Exercise Ball is safe, durable, and easy-to-use.
 Get one today!

 a blog site dedicated to things that make me smile.
 Visit it today!

 And feel free to visit and ‘like’ the Facebook page.